 “We realized when we were 20 or 25 people…we hadn’t really articulated the criteria or the values that were most important to us as an organization,” said co-CEO Dave Gilboa.
 “We went through an exercise [where] people wrote down individual values that are important to [them]…We got over 200 different values which led to a bunch of discussions about which values were the same, which ones were different, which ones were critically important.”

-As one WorldatWork report finds, as healthcare costs rise, employers have little choice but to shift attention to the collective health of their employees.
+According to Gartner research, when employees feel like their well-being is supported, their discretionary effort can increase by more than 20%.
 And when it comes to employee wellbeing, financial services and investment company The Motley Fool has found that variety is key to encouraging healthy lifestyles.

-The importance of wellness is top of mind for many organizations, but what really sets this strategy apart is an understanding that employees need to be challenged in new and different ways, both for fun and professionally.
+The importance of well-being is top of mind for many organizations, but what really sets this strategy apart is an understanding that employees need to be treated first and foremost as humans with a variety of needs that, when met, reinforce the value an organization places on them.

 While ubiquitous in sales circles, Salesforce is also famous for its community giveback program.

-Outside of just Salesforce, this concept has been picked up by Atlassian, Google and other tech heavy-hitters.
+Outside of just Salesforce, this concept has been picked up by many other organizations who also recognize the importance of positively contributing to the communities where their people live.

 Giving back to your community has proven to carry incredible benefits.
-Not only are you helping others, you’re supporting team building, gaining brand recognition from the outside community and potentially attracting new employees.
+Not only are you helping others, you’re supporting team building, gaining brand advocacy from the outside community and potentially attracting new employees.

 Online shoe juggernaut Zappos might be more famous for their culture than their products.
 In fact, alongside an endless selection of sneakers, they offer a three-day “culture camp” where they teach HR professionals how to build a culture like theirs.

-“I attribute most of our growth over the past few years to the fact that we invested time, money, and resources in three key areas: customer service, company culture, and employee training and development,” says Zappos CEO Tony Hsieh in a Harvard Business Review article.
+“I attribute most of our growth over the past few years to the fact that we invested time, money and resources in three key areas: customer service, company culture, and employee training and development,” said former Zappos CEO Tony Hsieh in a Harvard Business Review article.

 At the end of the day, people feel good about doing business with companies that treat their people well.
-And employees that are treated well do good work.
+And employees that are treated well do good work, which is why organizational culture matters.
 After all, the external reputation of your organization is inexorably tied to the hope and passion people have for your company on the inside.

 Giving your employees immediate performance feedback is a growing necessity in today’s connected world.
 To stay agile and attractive to employees, the 125-year-old General Electric needed to make this change too.

-“The world isn’t really on an annual cycle anymore for anything,” says Susan Peters, GE’s head of human resources.
-“I think some of it, to be really honest, is millennial-based…what we’re trying to do is to make a major shift in the company’s culture towards simplification, towards better, faster outcomes for customers.”
+“The world isn’t really on an annual cycle anymore for anything,” said Susan Peters, GE’s former Chief Human Resources Officer who spearheaded the change.
+At the time, she remarked “I think some of it, to be really honest, is millennial-based…what we’re trying to do is to make a major shift in the company’s culture towards simplification and better, faster outcomes for customers.”

-One study finds that most employees leave their companies because of a lack of career development opportunities.
-So it makes sense that in-person and online feedback—an important method of offering individualized, manager-to-employee mentorship—must happen on a more regular basis.
+Research shows 78% of employees quit for reasons that could have been prevented if their employer had listened and acted to resolve underlying issues.
+It makes sense then that in-person and online feedback—an important method of offering individualized, manager-to-employee mentorship—must happen on a more regular basis.
 The result?
 Employees who know you care have a huge reason to stay.

 How to Get Started Building Culture